 10) Te Paki Sand Dunes

 Ever wanted to sandboard?
-Well this is the place to do it!
-You can rent boards there for pretty cheap and you just pick a dune, hike up, and slide down!
+Well, this is the place to do it!
+You can rent boards on site for pretty cheap and you just pick a dune, hike up, and slide down!
 These things are MASSIVE though so be warned that climbing to the top is no easy task.
-The slide down is makes it worth every step!
+The slide down makes it worth every step!
 Just try and have a closed mouth smile or you might be grinding sand in your teeth for a few days like we were.

 11) Waipu Glow Worm Caves

-It’s really hard to miss this massive city on the North Island as most people’s flights land here upon arrival or for a connection to the south island.
+It’s really hard to miss this massive city on the north island of New Zealand as most people’s flights land here upon arrival or for a connection to the south island.
 A visit to their harbour is a must and don’t forget to take a stroll down the famous (and extremely busy) Queen’s street.
 This is where all the action seems to happen in Auckland.
-You can find great food vendors all along this wonderful street.
-Make sure hit up the world’s smallest Gelato shop!
+You can find great food vendors all along this wonderful street, like the world’s smallest gelato shop!
 The Sky Tower lines the sky and offers some activities that take you on the top of the building.
-So if you’re feeling brave you can even head to the top and face your fear of heights!
+So if you’re feeling brave you can face your fear of heights!

 13) Hamilton Gardens

 Walking through these gardens is like walking through some sort of time warp.
-You could go from a Medieval Garden to a Modern Garden to a Victorian Garden within a matter of ten minutes.
+You could go from a Medieval Garden to a Modern Garden and everything in between within a matter minutes.
 Each Garden is so well done and beautiful, making it impossible not to be captivated.
 You can truly get lost (physically and mentally (in a good way of course)) in this sanctuary.
 Plus you get a pretty cool look into what different centuries and countries gardens would look like.